dylanlott/vedh/README.md

 The current production deploys use Dokku on `dokku@192.241.142.53`.

+Every successful `CI` run for a push to `main` triggers the `Deploy to Dokku` workflow.
+That workflow deploys the tested revision to both Dokku apps and then checks the frontend and API routes.
+Configure these GitHub production-environment values before enabling automatic deployment:

+- Repository variables: `DOKKU_HOST`, `DOKKU_API_APP`, `DOKKU_WEB_APP`
+- Environment secrets: `DOKKU_SSH_PRIVATE_KEY`, `DOKKU_KNOWN_HOSTS`

+`DOKKU_KNOWN_HOSTS` must contain a host key verified independently by the operator; the workflow deliberately does not trust a runtime `ssh-keyscan`.

 Production is split across two Dokku apps:

 - `app` serves the frontend SPA on `https://vedh.xyz` (also `www.vedh.xyz` / `app.vedh.xyz`)